awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 Error: : error upgrading connection: error dialing backend: dial tcp 172.17.<nn>.<nn>:10250: getsockopt: no route to host
 ```

-## `Instances failed to join the kubernetes cluster`<a name="instances-failed-to-join"></a>
+## `Instances failed to join the Kubernetes cluster`<a name="instances-failed-to-join"></a>

-If you receive the error `Instances failed to join the kubernetes cluster` in the AWS Management Console, ensure that either the cluster's private endpoint access is enabled, or that you have correctly configured CIDR blocks for public endpoint access\.
+If you receive the error `Instances failed to join the Kubernetes cluster` in the AWS Management Console, ensure that either the cluster's private endpoint access is enabled, or that you have correctly configured CIDR blocks for public endpoint access\.
 For more information, see [Amazon EKS cluster endpoint access control](cluster-endpoint.md)\.

 ## Managed node group error codes<a name="troubleshoot-managed-node-groups"></a>